Blend4Web: Overview

 The Blend4Web framework leverages Blender to edit 3D scenes.
 Content rendering relies on WebGL, Web Audio, WebVR, and other web standards, without the use of plug-ins.

 It is dual-licensed.
 The framework is distributed under the free and open source GPLv3 and, a non-free license - with the source code being hosted on GitHub.

 A 3D scene can be prepared in Blender and then exported as a pair of JSON and binary files to load in a web application.
 It can also be exported as a single, self-contained HTML file, in which exported data, the web player GUI, and the engine itself are packed.
 The HTML option is considered to be the simplest way.
 The resulting file, which has a minimum size of 1 MB, can be embedded in a web page using a standard iframe HTML element.
 Blend4Web-powered web applications can be deployed on social networking websites such as Facebook.

 The Blend4Web toolchain consists of JavaScript libraries, the Blender add-on, and a set of tools for tweaking 3D scene parameters, debugging, and optimization.

 Developed by Moscow-based company Triumph in 2010, Blend4Web was publicly released on March 28, 2014.

 At the end of 2017, the project founders Yuri and Alex Kovelenov quit Triumph to start the development of a new WebGL framework Verge3D.

 In October 2019, an "Absolutely new Blend4Web" was announced, planned to make developing 3D apps easier and to add a new marketplace where people can offer their 3D models.

+History

+Blend4Web was developed by Triumph LLC, a Moscow-based company founded in 2010.
+The framework was publicly released on March 28, 2014, as a free and open-source framework for creating interactive 3D graphics in web browsers using WebGL.

+The final release, version 18.05, was published on June 6, 2018.
+Following this, the project's main developers—founders Yuri and Kovelenov—left Triumph in 2017 to develop Verge3D, a successor WebGL framework.
+Blend4Web has since been in maintenance mode, with the codebase remaining available on GitHub under GPLv3 and commercial licenses.

+Architecture

+Blend4Web operates as a bridge between Blender and web browsers.
+A 3D scene is prepared in Blender using the Blend4Web add-on, then exported as JSON and binary files or as a self-contained HTML file that can be embedded via an iframe element.

+The framework relies on web standards including WebGL, Web Audio, and WebXR (formerly WebVR), without requiring browser plug-ins.